Solo

 My initial idea centred around different characteristics of ice.
 ‘Is’ is the Old English (and also used in some Scandanavian languages) for ice.
 This transformed into a desire to write pieces that just ‘are’: that had simple, mostly non-developmental structures.

-Selected performances: Rolf Hind Wigmore Hall, London (premiere); Edinburgh; Cardiff, UK 2006
+Rolf Hind at the Wigmore Hall, London (premiere); Edinburgh; Cardiff, UK 2006